-Losing weight is a process, not an event.
+Losing weight is a process, not an event, but the Orbera balloon.
 It takes a lot of time, patience and determination.
 For many people, it is the commitment that makes it harder to lose weight – not the lack of desire.
 Allure Weight loss are specialists in fitting gastric balloons, and other medical weight loss aids.
 We help people get that extra push to aid them in their weight loss journey.
-Even using a medical aid such as an Orbera 365 balloon requires some effort on your part.
+Even using a medical aid such as an Orbera balloon requires some effort on your part.
 Sticking with a nutrition plan requires determination.
 That’s why Allure Weightloss are determined to make sure that you understand what you’re agreeing to before you undergo any procedure.

 What is an Orbera 365 Balloon?